OpenBluetoothToolbox/SimpleBLE/README.md

 If you want to use the library and need help. **Please reach out!**
 You can find me at: kevin at dewald dot me

+## Supported Operating Systems
+- Linux
+  - Ubuntu 20.04 and newer.
+- macOS
+  - macOS 10.15 and newer.
+  - Note: 12.0 to 12.2 have known issues while scanning.
+- Windows
+  - Windows 10 and newer.

 ## Build Instructions
 The project is built using [CMake](http://cmake.org/).
 The basic main flow is as follows: